deekoder/test/docs/how-to-use-mountainduck-with-minio.md

 # How to use Mountain Duck with Minio [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/minio/minio?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-In this document you will learn how to carry out basic operations on Minio using Mountain Duck.
+In this recipe you will learn how to carry out basic operations on Minio using Mountain Duck.
 Mountain Duck lets you mount server and cloud storage as a local disk, available for Mac OS X and Windows (as of version 1.5.5) licensed under the GPL.

 ## 1. Prerequisites